-To maintain the varied composition and structural diversity of the woodland.
+To maintain the varied composition and structural diversity of East Wood.
 This will be achieved by minimum intervention in the majority of the wood and small-scale felling in three small compartments:

-- 1) Commission forest mensuration survey to inform plans for felling on site for thinning works and any other tree works necessitated through windblow or tree disease (2024/2025) - 2) Ensure establishment of restocked areas from previously felling operations by the end of the plan period: - a) Assess compartments for evidence of browsing levels, vandalism or poor health (annually) - i) Compartment 25b- restocked areas totalling approximately 0.14 hectare - ii) Compartment 25c- restocked areas totally approximately 0.18 hectare - iii) Compartment 25d- restocked areas totalling approximately 0.4 hectare - b) Considering weeding requirements to ensure establishment- this should be achieved without the use of chemicals, where possible (annually) - c) Monitor success and organize for replacement of any planted trees which do not survive (as required) - d) Remove all redundant tree shelters (approximately 30) from previous planting in compartment 25d- reusing for replanting or protecting vulnerable regeneration on site if possible/appropriate (by the end of the plan period) - 3) Facilitate and protect species diversity within the woodland: - a) Thinning by the end of the plan period: - i) compartment 23a-, approximately 25% thin in dense conifers and sycamore stands within ~1hectare area, focusing on creating space for veteran and future veteran trees (predominantly mature oaks), increasing light levels to allow for floral diversity and natural regeneration
+- 1) Improve awareness and recording of species presence on site: - a) Commission Forest mensuration survey to inform plans for felling on site for thinning works and any other tree works necessitated through windblow or tree disease (2024/2025) - b) Pre-felling protected species survey to identify any necessary and suitable mitigations (prior to works commencing) - c) Record species present at the end of the management plan period for a comparison after the works (2029) - d) Initiate discussions with West Lothian Council and other surrounding landowners regarding deer and squirrel populations within Livingston.
+Explore possibilities for a collaborative approach in monitoring and management, where considered appropriate (2024) - 2) Ensure establishment of restocked areas from previously felling operations by the end of the plan period: - a) Assess compartments for evidence of browsing levels, vandalism or poor health (annually) - i) Compartment 25b- restocked areas totalling approximately 0.14 hectare - ii) Compartment 25c- restocked areas totally approximately 0.18 hectare - iii) Compartment 25d- restocked areas totalling approximately 0.4 hectare

-- ii) compartment 25a- (within a total area of up to 0.5 hectare) halo thinning around approximately 10 oaks and removal of conifers on the boundary edge (up to 25% thin) - iii) compartment 25d- areas of replanting that are beginning to encroach into the path- particularly birch and elder (in an area of 0.1 hectare as required) - b) Compartment 23a- essential health and safety works on large mature beech repeatedly damage by fires - i) weight reduction by removing limbs.
-Large timber to be left on large sections on site for habitat (2024) - ii) place large timber sections under other large veteran beech tree in the immediate area to discourage continued fire-raising on the base of the tree (2024) - c) During felling, consider opportunities for leaving standing deadwood as an important wildlife habitat where possible and appropriate - d) Following felling, monitor tree and flora regeneration levels annually once trees have been removed and consider enrichment planting of native species to encourage diversity (as required). - e) Initiate discussions with West Lothian Council and other surrounding landowners regarding deer and squirrel populations within Livingston.
-Explore possibilities for a collaborative approach in monitoring and management, where considered appropriate (2024) - 3) Work towards the eradication of Rhododendron ponticum during this plan period: - a) Assess known areas of Rhododendron ponticum and record any additional patches found on site (annually) - b) Removal of existing patches in compartments 23a and 25a- using manual digging out method and avoiding the use of chemicals due to only small localised coverage- remove any regrowth (annually) - c) Assess vitality at the end of the planning period.
+- b) Consider weeding requirements to ensure establishment- this should be achieved without the use of chemicals, where possible (annually) - c) Monitor success and organize for replacement of any planted trees which do not survive (as required) - d) Remove all redundant tree shelters (approximately 30) from previous planting in compartment 25d-reusing for replanting or protecting vulnerable regeneration on site if possible/appropriate (by the end of the plan period) - 3) Facilitate and protect species diversity within the woodland: - a) Thinning by the end of the plan period: - i) compartment 23a-, approximately 25% thin in dense conifers and sycamore stands within ~1hectare area, focusing on creating space for veteran and future veteran trees (predominantly mature oaks), increasing light levels to allow for floral diversity and natural regeneration - ii) compartment 25a- (within a total area of up to 0.5 hectare) halo thinning around approximately 10 oaks and removal of conifers on the boundary edge (up to 25% thin) - iii) compartment 25d- areas of replanting that are beginning to encroach into the path- particularly birch and elder (in an area of 0.1 hectare as required) - b) Compartment 23a- essential health and safety works on large mature beech repeatedly damage by fires - i) weight reduction by removing limbs.
+Large timber to be left on large sections on site for habitat (2024) - ii) place large timber sections under other large veteran beech tree in the immediate area to discourage continued fire-raising on the base of the tree (2024) - c) During felling, consider opportunities for leaving standing deadwood as an important wildlife habitat where possible and appropriate - d) Following felling, monitor tree and flora regeneration levels annually once trees have been removed and consider enrichment planting of native species to encourage diversity (as required) - 3) Work towards the eradication of Rhododendron ponticum during this plan period: - a) Assess known areas of Rhododendron ponticum and record any additional patches found on site (annually) - b) Removal of existing patches in compartments 23a and 25a- using manual digging out method and avoiding the use of chemicals due to only small localised coverage- remove any regrowth (annually) - c) Assess vitality at the end of the planning period.
 If eradication has not been achieved by 2029, ensure that further follow-up treatments are scheduled in the following planning period

-5. SUBCOMPARTMENT MAP
+5. SUBCOMPARMENT MAP